internetoftim/build-with-ag2/travel_planner/README.md

 Once you have your API key, set your environment variable `GOOGLE_MAP_API_KEY` to the key.

 ### 2. Set Configuration and OpenAI API Key

+Please modify the `config_list` in the `main.py` file (line 35).
+Read more about configurations [here](https://docs.ag2.ai/docs/topics/llm_configuration).
+This configuration will be used to set up ag2 agents.

 By default, FalkorDB uses OpenAI LLMs and that requires an OpenAI key in your environment variable `OPENAI_API_KEY`.

-You can utilise an OAI_CONFIG_LIST file and extract the OpenAI API key and put it in the environment, as will be shown in the following cell.

-Alternatively, you can load the environment variable yourself.
-Please modify the `config_list` in the `main.py` as needed.
-Read more about configurations [here](https://docs.ag2.ai/docs/topics/llm_configuration).
+We will extract the key from the configuration you set (line 49).
+If you are not using OpenAI in `config_list`, you may comment out the line and read from your environment variable directly.

 ### 3. Run the code
 ```bash